emrgnt-cmplxty/automata/automata/docs/core/agent/agent.rst

 =====

-``Agent`` is an abstract base class representing an autonomous entity that can perform actions and communicate with other agents in the context of Automata.
+``Agent`` is an abstract base class representing an autonomous entity that can perform actions and communicate with other providers in the context of Automata.
 Derived classes from ``Agent`` should implement the ``iter_step``, ``run`` and ``set_coordinator`` abstract methods.
-``Agent`` provides the basic structure for different types of agents that can be used in the Automata system.
+``Agent`` provides the basic structure for different types of providers that can be used in the Automata system.

 Overview